tetriseffect/Exosphere/tutorials/git/Git.md

 cat littlelamb2.txt
 ```
-As you can see, using single `>` replaces the original two lines with one line.
+Using single `>` replaces the original two lines with one line.
 Now delete it: `rm littlelamb2.txt`.
 Now let's complete the verse by appending two lines to the end of littlelamb1.txt.

 So far we have used the `echo` command to enter text on one line, but what if we want to use multiple lines?
 There are a couple of factors that go into this.
 First we attach the `-e` flag to `echo`: `echo -e`.
 Second use the backslash to go to a new line in the shell: `\`.
 Make sure you encircle the lines in quotes.
 At the end, write it into `littlelamb1.txt` using the `>>` symbol.